franneck94/HelperBox/docs/index.md

 If you want to use ToolBox++ in parallel, you have to start Toolbox **before** starting this HelperBox.
 You *may* need to launch the HelperBox.exe as admin.

-Note: Thw UW Helper Windows are only displayed in Embark Beach and in the Underworld.
+Note: The UW Helper Windows are only displayed in Embark Beach and the Underworld.

 ## Features